-The Sunsuri is an impressively designed hotel built into the mountains edge on the southern point of Nai Harn beach.
-The area of Nai Harn itself is interesting with the Nai Harn Monastery perched prettily on the edge of a lake that you can walk around for some exercise.
-We were at this hotel in July which meant the seas were way too rough for our young kids so we were happy to enjoy the beautiful pools at the Sunsuri instead.
+The Sunsuri is an impressively designed hotel built into the mountain edge on the southern point of Nai Harn beach.
+The area of Nai Harn itself is interesting with the Nai Harn Monastery perched on the edge of a lake that you can walk around for some exercise.
+We were at this hotel in July which meant the seas were too rough for our young kids so we were happy to enjoy the beautiful pools at the Sunsuri instead.
 The Sunsuri pools cater for all tastes with some quiet areas, a fun kids pool complete with large water slide and diving board and some other play zones set up for pool volleyball or basketball.

 The rooms are luxurious and very spacious and we were given a great upgrade giving us a balcony with expansive views out towards the ocean.
 We really enjoyed our stay at this hotel and given the family friendly price point this place is a winner.

 Food options in Nai Harn are great and our all time favourite cafe in Phuket, Unni's restaurant was a great find and only a 5 minute walk from the Sunsuri towards the beach.
 This tiny restaurant became our ‘local’ for the stay in Nai Harn and consistently served up super food and friendly service.
 There are also loads of other restaurants back in Nai Harn town so you can easily find affordable and tasty food outside of the hotel.